Calluna

 Calluna lies along the Suffolk coastal landscape, close to beautiful stretches of beach, north of Aldeburgh.
 RSPB North Warren is to the east of the house, and Hazlewood Marshes are to the west.

-The existing plot comprised a single-storey, detached house with an integrated garage, set within a mature garden setting that gently slopes up away from the house on the south-facing garden.
+The existing plot comprised a single-storey, detached house with an integrated garage, set within a mature garden that gently slopes up away from the house on the south-facing garden.

 The integrated garage sat on the western side of the main house and opened to the rear garden via a single-leaf back door.